Mitral valve replacement surgery may be needed for mitral valve regurgitation or mitral valve stenosis.

 How Well It Works

-The outcome of mitral valve replacement depends on a person's overall health, including other health
+The outcome of mitral valve replacement depends on a person's heart health and overall health, including other health

 The exact risks of mitral valve surgery vary